rpm-software-management/dnf/doc/api_base.rst

   .. method:: environment_install(env_id, types, exclude=None, strict=True, exclude_groups=None)

     Similar to :meth:`.group_install` but operates on environmental groups. `exclude_groups` is an iterable of group IDs that will not be marked as installed.
+Raises :exc:`dnf.exceptions.CompsError` in case the group doesn't exist.

   .. method:: environment_remove(env_id)